 If you have any questions, please contact Kim Grandstaff via email.

-After the Graduate School receives your application, you will be sent an e-mail with instructions on how to check your application status on the Web.
+After the Graduate School receives your application, you will be sent an e-mail with instructions on how to check your application status online.
 Please allow for processing time as you are monitoring the status.

 For your protection, information on application status cannot be released by telephone or to third parties.
 The MSE Department can only recommend admission.
 Official notification from the Graduate School will be sent via email.
 Estimated date for decisions to be posted for applicants in the US is March 15th for complete applications received by Jan.
 15th.
 Estimated date for decisions to be posted for applicants outside the US is May 15th for complete applications received by Jan.
 15th.
 Please be aware that the on-line status only indicates if the application is complete at the Graduate School, not necessarily with the Department.